automation-stack/electron-sudo/README.md

 ## Behavior
 - ```OS X```, `electron-sudo` should behave just like the `sudo` command in the shell.
 If your command does not work with the `sudo` command in the shell (perhaps because it uses `>` redirection to a restricted file), then it will not work with `electron-sudo`.
 However, it is still possible to use electron-sudo to get a privileged shell.

-*Please note that Linux support is currently in beta and requires more testing across Linux distributions.*

 - ```Linux```, `electron-sudo` will use embedded `gksu` to show the password prompt and run your command.
 Where possible, `electron-sudo` will try and get these to mimic `sudo` as much as possible (for example by preserving environment), but your command should not rely on any environment variables or relative paths, in order to work correctly.
 Depending on which binary is used, and due to the limitations of some binaries, the name of your program or the command itself may be displayed to your user.

 Just as you should never use `sudo` to launch any graphical applications, you should never use `electron-sudo` to launch any graphical applications.
 Doing so could cause files in your home directory to become owned by root. `electron-sudo` is explicitly designed to launch non-graphical terminal commands.
 For more information, [read this post](http://www.psychocats.net/ubuntu/graphicalsudo).